-This card offers beginners a great value proposition with an earnings rate of 7x on Hilton hotels and resorts, 5x points at restaurants, gas stations, and supermarkets; 3x points on all other eligible purchases.
+This card offers beginners a great value proposition with an earnings rate of 7x at participating Hilton hotels and resorts, 5x points at U.S. restaurants, U.S. gas stations, and U.S. supermarkets; 3x points on other eligible purchases.
 You’ll also enjoy complimentary Hilton Silver elite status for as long as you keep the card open.

 Why it’s worth it

 The intro offer alone is worth up to $650 in Hilton stays (at 0.5 cents per point), so it’s a steal for no annual fee.
 When it comes to ongoing spending, there are other cards with stronger earning potential.

 Other Cards to consider if you stay in Hilton Hotels

 Instead of the Hilton credit cards discussed above, you may be best served using an all-in-one fantastic credit card such as the Chase Sapphire Preferred.
-This card offers 60,000 Ultimate Rewards points after spending $4,000 within the first three months.
+This card offers 80,000 Ultimate Rewards points after spending $4,000 within the first three months of account opening.

 The Amex Platinum card also offers the ability to earn Membership Rewards points which can be transferred to Hilton honors points.
 The Amex Platinum also offers complimentary Hilton Gold status for as long as you hold the card and comes with a welcome bonus of 75,000 Membership Rewards after spending $5,000 on purchases on the Card in your first 6 months of Card Membership.

 Similar to the Amex Platinum, the Amex Business Platinum offers a massive welcome bonus and the ability to earn points which can be transferred to Hilton.
 The Amex Business Platinum rewards new applicants with 100,000 Membership Rewards after spending $15,000 on eligible purchases within the first three months of account opening.
 These points can similarly be transferred to Hilton or held in Membership Rewards to increase their overall flexibility and value.